ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 - : window = {title = "Clock"; width = 128; height = 128}
 ```

-It does what you expect, but how?!
+It does what you expect, but how?
 The secret is in the `may` function
 (see above) and the fact that the optional parameters *don't* have
 defaults.